-- A decrease or increase in appetite - A sleep disorder (sleeping too much, difficulty sleeping, or inability to sleep, even when baby is sleeping)
+A decrease or increase in appetite

-- Agitation or psychomotor impairment (e.g., slowed speech)

-- Fatigue or loss of energy

-- Excessive anxiety and irritability

-- Feelings of worthlessness or excessive guilt (e.g., the impression of not being a good parent or not being able to establish an emotional bond with the baby)

-- Difficulty developing a sense of attachment, feelings of ambivalence or disinterest toward the child

-- Difficulty concentrating or indecisiveness

-- Thoughts of death or suicidal ideas
+- A sleep disorder (sleeping too much, difficulty sleeping, or inability to sleep, even when baby is sleeping) - Agitation or psychomotor impairment (e.g., slowed speech) - Fatigue or loss of energy - Excessive anxiety and irritability - Feelings of worthlessness or excessive guilt (e.g., the impression of not being a good parent or not being able to establish an emotional bond with the baby) - Difficulty developing a sense of attachment, feelings of ambivalence or disinterest toward the child - Difficulty concentrating or indecisiveness - Thoughts of death or suicidal ideas

-Some of these signs can be confused with normal changes that occur after the birth of a child (e.g., fatigue from lack of sleep due to caring for the baby).
+Experiencing some of these signs doesn't necessarily mean you're depressed.
+They can be confused with normal situations that occur after childbirth (e.g., fatigue from waking up to care for your baby, difficulty finding time to eat, or increased appetite due to breastfeeding).